-Our efforts to determine the mine or location of origin of the necessary Conflict Minerals in the Covered Products with the greatest possible specificity consisted of the due diligence measures described in this Report.
+Our efforts to determine country of origin, the mine, and location of origin of the necessary Conflict Minerals in the Covered Products with the greatest possible specificity consisted of the due diligence measures described in this Report.
 The Covered Products are often composed of multiple component parts containing one or more Conflict Minerals.
-We do not have sufficient information to determine the country of origin of all of the Conflict Minerals in all of the component parts in any Covered Product.
-As a result, we cannot conclusively determine the country of origin of all of the Conflict Minerals in any individual Covered Product or whether the manufacture of such Covered Product directly or indirectly financed or benefited Armed Groups in the Covered Countries.
+We do not have sufficient information to determine the country of origin, the mine or location of origin of all of the Conflict Minerals in any Covered Product.
+As a result, we cannot conclusively determine the country of origin, the mine or location of origin of all of the Conflict Minerals in any individual Covered Product or whether the manufacture of such Covered Product directly or indirectly financed or benefited Armed Groups in the Covered Countries.